wg25/FingerprintDoorbell/README.md

 # FingerprintDoorbell

+## Changes to frickelzeugs version
+- Code adapted for ESP32-C6

 ## What is FingerprintDoorbell?
 It's more or less a doorbell with the ability to scan finger prints or a fingerprint reader with the ability to act as doorbell, depending on your perspective ;-).
 But lets speak some images: